carpentries/instructor-training/files/intro-slides/slides.md

 ## Setting the workshop environment

-Think back to courses or workshops you really liked or didn't like.
+Think back to courses or workshops you really liked or did not like.

 How did those courses start on the first day?
 Were you confident in the instructors ability to teach the course?
 Did you feel like the instructor was